Schlenk line

 The Schlenk line (also vacuum gas manifold) is a commonly used chemistry apparatus developed by Wilhelm Schlenk.
 It consists of a dual manifold with several ports.
 One manifold is connected to a source of purified inert gas, while the other is connected to a vacuum pump.
 The inert-gas line is vented through an oil bubbler, while solvent vapors and gaseous reaction products are prevented from contaminating the vacuum pump by a liquid-nitrogen or dry-ice/acetone cold trap.
 Special stopcocks or Teflon taps allow vacuum or inert gas to be selected without the need for placing the sample on a separate line.

-Schlenk lines are useful for safely and successfully manipulating moisture- and air-sensitive compounds.
-The vacuum is also often used to remove the last traces of solvent from a sample.
-Vacuum and gas manifolds often have many ports and lines, and with care, it is possible for several reactions or operations to be run simultaneously.
+Schlenk lines are useful for manipulating moisture- and air-sensitive compounds.
+The vacuum is used to remove air or other gasses present in closed, connected glassware to the line.
+It often also removes the last traces of solvent from a sample.
+Vacuum and gas manifolds often have many ports and lines, and with care, it is possible for several reactions or operations to be run simultaneously in inert conditions.

 When the reagents are highly susceptible to oxidation, traces of oxygen may pose a problem.
 Then, for the removal of oxygen below the ppm level, the inert gas needs to be purified by passing it through a deoxygenation catalyst.
 This is usually a column of copper(I) or manganese(II) oxide, which reacts with oxygen traces present in the inert gas.
+In other cases, a purge-cycle technique is often employed, where the closed, reaction vessel connected to the line is filled with inert gas, evacuated with the vacuum and then refilled.
+This process is repeated 3 or more times to make sure air is rigorously removed.
+Moisture can be removed by heating the reaction vessel with a heat gun.